← Medical Devices & Procedures

 What it is

 Photodynamic therapy (PDT) is a treatment that uses light to kill cancer cells.
-It works by using a light-sensitive medication that is activated by a specific wavelength of light, which then produces a form of oxygen that damages cancer cells.
+It works by using a light-sensitive medication, called a photosensitizer, which is activated by light of a specific wavelength, producing a chemical reaction that kills cancer cells.

 What research shows